Cosmic Duality and Statefinder Diagnosis of Spinor Quintom: Introduction

 \section{Introduction}

-There is mounting datum from type Ia supernovae and cosmic microwave background (CMB) radiation and so on\cite{1998snia,Spergel,Riess,Seljak} have provided strong evidences for the present spatially flat and accelerated expanding universe which is dominated by dark sectors.
-Combined analysis of the above cosmological observations support that the energy of our universe is occupied by dark energy(DE) about $73\%$, dark matter about $23\%$ and usual baryon matter only about $4\%$ which can be described by the well known particle theory.
-In the context of Friedmann-Robertson-Walker (FRW) cosmology, this acceleration is attributed to an exotic form of negative pressure, the so-called DE.
-So far, the nature of dark energy remains a mystery.
-Theoretically, the obvious candidate for such a component is a small cosmological constant $\Lambda$ (or vacuum energy) with equation of state $w=-1$, while the cosmological model that consists of a mixture of Vacuum energy and cold dark matter (CDM) is called LCDM (or $\Lambda$ CDM), but it is at the expense of the difficulties associated with the fine tuning and the coincidence problems.
-The inspiration from inflation has suggested the idea that dark energy is due to a dynamical component with one- or multi-scalar fields, such as the Quintessence\cite{Wetterich:1987fm, Ratra:1987rm}, Phantom\cite{Caldwell:1999ew}, K-essence\cite{ArmendarizPicon:2000ah,Chiba:1999ka}.
-However, a positive kinetic term in the Lagrangian of Quintessence dark energy model may violate the strong energy condition.
-On the other hand, the negative kinetic term in Phantom scenario leads to some quantum instabilities such as the violation of the dominant energy condition, as well as the occurrence of the phenomenon of Big Rip\cite{Caldwell:2003vq}.
-There are also other models, including Chaplygin gas\cite{Kamenshchik:2001cp}, braneworld models\cite{Dvali:2000hr, Deffayet:2001pu}, holographic models\cite{Fischler:1998st,Cohen:1998zx,Hsu:2004ri,Li:2004rb}, and so on, which are resorted to accounting for the present cosmic accelerating expansion.
+There are mounting data from type Ia supernovae and cosmic microwave background (CMB) radiation and so on \cite{1998snia, Spergel, Riess, Seljak}.
+All these data have provided strong evidences for the present universe, which is spatially flat, accelerated expanding and dominated by dark sectors.
+The combined analysis of the above cosmological observations supports that the contents of the universe comprise about $73\%$ DE, $23\%$ cold dark matter (CDM), and only $4\%$ usual baryon matter which can be described by the well-known particle theory.
+In terms of Friedmann-Robertson-Walker (FRW) cosmology, this acceleration is attributed to an exotic form with negative pressure, the so-called DE.
+So far, the nature of DE remains a mystery.
+Theoretically, the obvious candidate for such a component is a small cosmological constant $\Lambda$ (or vacuum energy) with Equation of State (EoS) $w=-1$.
+The corresponding cosmological model --- LCDM (or $\Lambda$CDM) --- consists of a mixture of vacuum energy and CDM, but there exsits the fine tuning and the coincidence problems.
+The inspiration of inflation suggests that DE is attributed to the dynamics of a scalar field or multi-scalar fields, such as the Quintessence \cite{Wetterich:1987fm, Ratra:1987rm}, Phantom \cite{Caldwell:1999ew}, K-essence \cite{ArmendarizPicon:2000ah, Chiba:1999ka, Caldwell:2003vq}.
+There are also other DE models such as Chaplygin gas \cite{Kamenshchik:2001cp}, Braneworld models \cite{Dvali:2000hr, Deffayet:2001pu}, Holographic models \cite{Fischler:1998st, Cohen:1998zx, Hsu:2004ri, Li:2004rb}, and so on.
+Although the recent fits to the data from combination of WMAP \cite{Spergel:2006hy, Komatsu:2008hk}, the recently released 182 SNIa Gold sample \cite{Riess:2006fw} and also other cosmological observational data show remarkably consistence of the cosmological constant, it is worth noting that a class of dynamical models with EoS across $-1$ {\it Quintom} is mildly favored \cite{Feng:2004ad, Zhao:2006qg, Zhao:2006bt, Wang:2006ts}.
+In the literature there have been a lot on theoretical studies of Quintom-like models \cite{Cai:2007gs, Xia:2007km, Li:2005fm, ArmendarizPicon:2004pm, Koivisto:2008xf, Cai:2005ie, Aref'eva:2005fu, Guo:2004fq, Quintom_tf, Cai:2006dm, Quintom_1, Cai:2007qw, Cai:2007zv, Cai:2008ed, Quintom_others, Xiong:2007cn, Koivisto:2007bp, Elizalde:2004mq}.